 Strawberries are perennials and will produce happily for years.
 If you want to overwinter them in the pot, you'll need to place the entire pot in a sheltered location such as an unheated garage.
 If you have some ground available to overwinter in, you can dig the plants out of the pot, place them in plastic pots, and bury these pots into the ground with their rims at soil level.
 Your plants will overwinter beautifully and you can revive them by potting them up with plenty of rich, fresh soil in the spring.

-Growing strawberries in a pot is simple and rewarding, and you can do it even if you don't have any yard to speak of.
+Growing strawberries in a pot are simple and rewarding, and you can do it even if you don't have any yard to speak of.